Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 “It’s tough for kids to adjust to one baby, let alone two.
-He won’t spend as much time with you like he does now.
-You’ll feel more tired and be more likely to snap and lose your patience, and a more attention will go toward the two babies.
+He won’t spend as much time with you as he does now.
+You’ll feel more tired and be more likely to snap and lose your patience, and more attention will go toward the two babies.

 But starting now, you can begin to prepare him for what’s to come.
 While he won’t understand the changes yet, he’ll feel better informed when they do.”

 If you have an older child, start preparing him now for life with twins.
 For instance, encourage him to be more independent and self-sufficient with tasks you normally help him with.
 This way, you won’t have to be forced to teach him these tasks when the twins come.